lucasmarcondes/notion-renderer/README.md

 # Notion Renderer
 A quick way to construct a website with notion pages.
+[See an example here.](https://lucasmarcondes.github.io/notion-renderer/)

 To add pages, modify `config.js` to include however many Notion page ids needed.
 This will add the page titles in the menu as well.